 Here’s how I go about it:

-Next, what I do is color code the editorial letter.
+- I color code the editorial letter.
 I mark all of the changes I’m definitely going to make green, all of the ones I don’t plan to change red (I try to make sure there’s way way more green than red), and mark the suggestions I’m not sure about yellow (these have a tendency to turn green).
 Then I have a nice color-coded editorial letter and action plan.

 Once all the scenes are roughly in place I move to the low-hanging fruit and start polishing on a scene-by-scene and then line-by-line level.